-Figure 6.
-Views Facing East
+Figure 6, Views Facing East

 Discussion: (a and c) Less than Significant.
 As noted in the Project Description and shown in Figures 2-6, the Project site consists of a developed parcel with two buildings and a paved parking lot.
 The Tom's Glass building (105 South Main Street) is a rectangular one-story building located on the south side of the parcel and made of silver corrugated metal.
 The Dragon's Lair building (101 South Main Street) is located at the southeast corner of the parcel and intersection of Perkins Street and South Main Street, fronting on both streets.
 It is a one-story building with a roughly rectangular footprint, with "chamfered" or "clipped" flat northwest corner to accommodate the primary entrance.
 It is comprised of red/peach colored pressed tin siding on west and north elevations and corrugated metal siding on the east and south elevations.
 There is a painted mural of a dragon on the north side of the building and white columns painted on the east side.
 As noted in the Historic Resources Evaluation (2020; Attachment A), the building has some character defining features including the false front, irregular window placement, flat entrance on the northwest corner, and a gable roof.
 However, according to the Historic Resources Evaluation, "The dilapidated utilitarian building does not appear to be significant for its architectural merit."
+See Cultural Resources Section for more information.

 Demolition of the buildings could result in temporary visual impacts from temporary construction equipment on-site and piled materials temporarily waiting for transport to the landfill.
 However, construction is anticipated to take approximately three weeks and occur during daylight hours, between 7:00 a.m. and 7:00 p.m.
 Demolition of the buildings would not have a substantial negative effect on available views of the nearest scenic resource, the Western Hills, as no new buildings are proposed that could potentially further restrict views of this resource.
-Once the buildings are demolished, the site would be cleared and remain vacant until a proposal for development is submitted by a future applicant and approved through the discretionary process.
 All new development would be subject to the requirements contained within the Downtown Zoning Code, a form-based code with design guidelines related to aesthetics.
-In addition, all new development would be reviewed by the City's Design Review Board.
+In addition, as a result of the May 18, 2022 City Council decision, the 101 South Main Street building shall not be demolished until a development proposal is approved; new development is required to incorporate at least a portion of the existing metal clad siding into the design.
+Lastly, all new development (related to both buildings) would be reviewed by the City's Design Review Board and require Planning Commission approval.
+See Cultural resources Section for more information.